Fertility and Related Conditions

 This page contains guides to help you understand fertility related conditions.
 Contrary to popular belief, most fertility related conditions will not automatically make you infertile as everyone is different.
-Here you will find a guide to their symptoms, diagnosing fertility related conditions, treatment options and and advice on how to handle these when trying to conceive.
+Here you will find a guide to their symptoms, diagnosing fertility related conditions, conditions related to female-factor infertility, treatment options and and advice on how to handle these when trying to conceive.

-Endometriosis is a common condition that is often difficult to diagnose.
+Endometriosis is a common condition that is often difficult to diagnose, and it can contribute to female-factor infertility.
 Women with endometriosis should be seen by a fertility specialist who can advise them on the best strategies to conceive.
 Although there does appear to be a connection between lower fertility and endometriosis, most women with mild to moderate endometriosis will conceive naturally.
 In this article we cover the basics of endometriosis and how to access care.

 Polycystic Ovary Syndrome

 Polycystic ovary syndrome (PCOS) is one of the most common hormonal disorders – affecting up to 1 in 5 women of reproductive age.
 However, unfortunately it’s often not well understood.
-Here we give an overview of PCOS and the relationship to fertility.
+Here we give an overview of PCOS and the relationship to female-factor infertility.

 Adenomyosis is a common condition that is often difficult to diagnose.
 In this article we cover the basics of adenomyosis and how to access care.